Cavorter/cavort/content/posts/2023-05-21-neeva-alternatives.md

 ## StartPage
 https://www.startpage.com

 At least their interface is pretty consistent, if full of too many ads.
 At least the PowerShell search had a mostly relevant ad, if only it wasn't from a site that I despise because they scrape Stack Overflow and sell the results as their own collected content.
 Still, could be a lot worse, and it was pretty quick.
+StartPage also has a paid mail service that I've heard decent things about.
+I find it somewhat strange that people paying for that service don't get an ad-free version of their search.